Which institution holds the most shares in State Street Corporation (STT)

 The top institutional shareholder in the company is Vanguard Group, Inc. (The) with over 33.08 million shares valued at $2.41 billion.
 The investor’s holdings represent 9.40% of the STT Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Blackrock Inc. with 24.7 million shares valued at $1.8 billion to account for 7.02% of the shares outstanding.
 The other top investors are Dodge & Cox Inc which holds 20.33 million shares representing 5.78% and valued at over $1.48 billion, while Capital International Investors holds 5.65% of the shares totaling 19.88 million with a market value of $1.45 billion.

-State Street Corporation (NYSE: STT) is 7.45% higher on its value in year-to-date trading and has touched a low of $42.10 and a high of $81.08 in the current 52-week trading range.
+State Street Corporation (NYSE: STT) is 12.45% higher on its value in year-to-date trading and has touched a low of $42.10 and a high of $81.82 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The STT stock was last observed hovering at around $79.31 in the last trading session, with the day’s loss setting it -1.11% off its average median price target of $86.00 for the next 12 months.
-It is also 23.33% off the consensus price target high of $102.00 offered by 19 analysts, but current levels are -2.89% lower than the price target low of $76.00 for the same period.
+The STT stock was last observed hovering at around $80.50 in the last trading session, with the day’s gains setting it 1.34% off its average median price target of $86.00 for the next 12 months.
+It is also 19.76% off the consensus price target high of $102.00 offered by 19 analysts, but current levels are -7.68% lower than the price target low of $76.00 for the same period.

 State Street Corporation (STT) Analyst Forecasts